svtma/my-website/content/experience/index.en.md

 </h3>

     • Owned and delivered the main 2024 client release by leading a team of 3 senior engineers
-    • Spearheaded database migrations to Postgres which increased the system recovery time by 10X
+    • Managed database migrations to Postgres which increased the system recovery time by 10X
     • Streamlined the development process by building a local Tilt and K8s environment for our microservices
     • Improved the code maintainability by re-architecting a major service using Domain Driven Design, halving pull request duration